 Despite the fact that many dental tourism operators will send client’s cases and X-rays to the clinic for review, prior to any patient visit, any treatment planning is usually undertaken quickly, given the holiday time frame a dentist has to work around.
 Some treatments, for instance, require multiple procedures over a period of time to achieve the best results.
 These may include crown lengthening or gum re-contouring to enhance aesthetics and bone grafting or sinus lifting prior to implant placement.
 As such, some people seeking cheap dental implants abroad will find that their treatment is changed or compromised, taking into account the time frame of the patient’s visit.

-Cut-price dental Implant overseas cost may mean poor levels of treatment quality
+Cut-price dental Implants overseas cost may mean poor levels of treatment quality

 While it’s fair to say that there are some great dentists who operate abroad offering an overseas dental implant service, they’re not usually the ones offering bargain basement prices.
 Conversely, those offering the cheapest dental implants abroad are often the ones who…